neongen/simple_lang/README.md

 ## 🌞 What is `simple_lang`?

-**`simple_lang`** is a minimal, strict, statically-typed programming language designed and implemented via a generative AI-driven development workflow.
+**`simple_lang`** is a minimal, strict, statically-typed programming language designed and implemented via a generative GenAI-driven development workflow.

 It supports: